-Concentration areas were examined in relation to this Transportation Improvement Program's (TIP) fiscally constrained and federally funded roadway & trail projects for potential externalities that may affect these areas adversely and thus may be considered discriminatory.
+Areas of Persistent Poverty were examined in relation to this Transportation Improvement Program's (TIP) fiscally constrained and federally funded roadway & trail projects for potential externalities that may affect these areas adversely.
 Projects are grouped into categories to evaluate their effects on travel time, pollution, accessibility, and system maintenance.
 The locations of roadway projects were analyzed for distribution of funding relative to the needs of the region.
-MAPA compared the concentration areas to the programmed projects and joined them into one map to show the location of each project relative to the areas with potential concerns.
+MAPA compared the Areas of Persistent Poverty to the programmed projects and joined them into one map to show the location of each project relative to the areas with potential concerns.
 The map overlay can be seen on the next page.
-Fiscal analysis of projects within and outside of the concentration area is also done to evaluate the federal spending by project type.
+Fiscal analysis of projects within and outside of the Area of Persistent Poverty is also done to evaluate the federal spending by project type.

-MAPA TIP projects were mapped in a Geographic Information System (GIS) and spatially analyzed for proximity and location within the concentration areas.
-Based on the transportation projects' spatial relationship to concentration areas, the project funding was distributed in a variety of ways.
+MAPA TIP projects were mapped in a Geographic Information System (GIS) and spatially analyzed for proximity and location within the Areas of Persistent Poverty.
+Based on the transportation projects' spatial relationship to Areas of Persistent Poverty, the project funding was distributed in a variety of ways.
 The various spatial relationships and funding distributions are outlined below:

-Completely within Concentration Area
+Completely within an Area of Persistent Poverty

-Projects located completely within concentration areas had 100 percent of the project funding allocated to the concentration areas.
+Projects located completely within Areas of Persistent Poverty are shown with 100% of the funding affecting such areas.

-Completely outside Concentration Area
+Completely outside an Area of Persistent Poverty